Yokesh4/Assisted-coding/Programming/Loops/Questions/Forward-Backward Even Sum Calculator.md

-# 🔁 Forward-Backward Even Sum Calculator
+# 🔁 Forward-Forward Even Sum Calculator

 ## 📝 Problem Statement
 You're developing a **smart street lighting system** for a city.
 The lights on each road are uniquely numbered.
 The city wants to calculate the **total energy consumption** for a subset of lights based on specific street sections.
 Here's how it works: